Seed School at the Pfeiffer Center, Part 3

 This long weekend is truly a unique educational and social opportunity to broaden and deepen your understanding of the role of biodynamics in the development of humanity and agriculture.
 Join us!

-Watch this space for more details on the program and registration information.
+Watch this space for more details on the program.